 Most Florida homeowner policies cover gutter replacement after a named storm, hail event, or falling debris (tree limbs after a hurricane).
 Cosmetic dents from wind-driven debris are usually covered.
 Age-related wear is not.

 If your gutters were damaged in a recent named storm event, document it with photos before any work, file the claim before contractor selection, and use a contractor who has direct experience with Florida insurance carriers (Citizens, State Farm, Tower Hill, Universal Property).
 We've worked dozens of storm damage claims and can document scope for the adjuster.
-See our insurance resource center for the full claim process.

 How to Read a Gutter Quote (2026 Edition)